nutsllc/toybox-lychee/README.md

+# Lychee on Docker

+A Dockerfile for deploying a Lychee which is a web based photo-management tool using Docker container.

+This image is registered to the [Docker Hub](https://hub.docker.com/r/nutsllc/toybox-lychee/) which is the official docker image registory.

 ## What is the Lychee

 >Lychee is a free photo-management tool, which runs on your server or web-space.
 Installing is a matter of seconds.
 Upload, manage and share photos like from a native application.
 Lychee comes with everything you need and all your photos are stored securely.